 - Three letters of recommendation.
 These letters should describe past academic achievements and research experience, as well as drive and intellectual potential for carrying out independent research as a graduate student.

-- A personal statement.
+- A statement of purpose.
 The candidates should describe what motivates them to pursue a PhD in biophysics.
 What scientific areas are of particular interest, and what background or training is relevant for appreciating the candidate’s strengths?

 - GRE test scores.
 Both general and relevant subject tests are not required but are strongly recommended, as they allow us to better evaluate each candidate.